Research

 The discovery that neutrinos have non-zero mass has brought with it new complexity in the neutrino sector as well as a host of possible new phenomena in particle physics, astrophysics, and cosmology.
 As we explore this new complexity, many questions arise.
 Why does neutrino mixing look so different than quark mixing?
 Are maximal mixings present, and if so, what underlying symmetries cause this?
 What mechanism drives the smallness of the neutrino masses, and what does it imply about physics at ultra-high energy scales?
 Do neutrinos violate the combined charge/parity (CP) symmetry, and is this violation large enough to produce the universe we observe today – a universe full of matter but not antimatter?

 Nature can choose to make leptonic CP violation or non-maximal ν3 mixing arbitrarily hard to discover through careful parameter tuning, and some degeneracies can remain after NOvA if the CP phase lies in an unfavorable range.
-In more favorable cases, definitive CPv observation and precision measurements of PMNS mixing parameters still require a new experiment.
-My group is actively involved in the development of the next-generation DUNE experiment, established formally in January 2015 and making rapid progress toward start of detector construction.
-In DUNE, we are pursuing an ambitious physics program including an improved neutrino mass hierarchy measurement regardless of other parameter values; observation of leptonic CP violation at >5σ for 50% of parameter space; world-leading supernova neutrino observation capabilities, particularly (and uniquely) in the νe channel; and a wide range of searches for physics beyond the Standard Model, including baryon number violation.
-We have built and operated a single-phase liquid argon prototype detector (ProtoDUNE-SP) at CERN, and Far Detector site preparation is underway.
+Even in more favorable cases, definitive CPv observation and precision measurements of PMNS mixing parameters still require a new experiment.
+My group is actively involved in the development of the next-generation DUNE experiment through which we are pursuing an ambitious physics program including an improved neutrino mass hierarchy measurement regardless of other parameter values; observation of leptonic CP violation at >5σ for 50% of parameter space; world-leading supernova neutrino observation capabilities particularly (and uniquely) in the νe channel; and a wide range of searches for physics beyond the Standard Model, including baryon number violation.

 I was previously involved in the the MINOS long-baseline experiment, which completed data taking in 2012.
 In MINOS, I focused on θ13-driven νe appearance and on searches for new physics through comparisons of neutrino and antineutrino oscillations.
 Further back in time I was involved in the MiniBooNE program, with the primary goal of testing the unexpected LSND evidence for νμ→νe transitions at high apparent Δm2.